harrisoncramer/Sked_Checker_Text_Bot/README.md

 ### Prerequisites

-These bots require a running instance of MongoDB in order to work, with an admin user setup.
+1) These bots require a running instance of MongoDB in order to work, with an admin user setup.
 While you can reconfigure the DB connection (in the `mongodb/connect/index.js` file) it is not recommended.

-The bots also require a working installation of Chromium running on your local machine.
+2) The bots also require a working installation of Chromium running on your local machine.
+3) Finally, they require an `.env` file stored in the working directory.
+The file must include the following information `MONGO_PASS=**MongoDB Password For admin**` `NODE_ENV=**production OR development**`

 ## Author